RedisLabs/redis-enterprise-k8s-docs/admission/GESHER.md

 ### Choosing Traditional Cluster or Gesher's Delegated installation methods.

-Redis Labs provides two methods for integrating admission control into one's system, what we refer to as *cluster* and *delegated* configurations.
+Redis provides two methods for integrating admission control into one's system, what we refer to as *cluster* and *delegated* configurations.

 *Cluster* configuration integrates admission via the standard Kubernetes **ValidatingWebhookConfiguration** resource.
 This is a cluster-scoped kubernetes resource that can only be configured by a cluster administrator.